jcstrydom/robocopy-scripting/README.md

 - PowerShell environment.
 - A YAML file specifying source directories, a destination directory, and a log directory.

+> ***INFO*** - for efficiency subdirectories of the source directories are identified and copied first, after which the entire source directory is copied.

 ## YAML File Format
 The YAML file should be structured as follows:
 ```yaml